typesoft/container-ioc/README.md

 ## IoC Container written in Typescript
-Annotation based Inversion of Controll container implementation with friendly API.
+Annotation based Inversion of Controll container with friendly API.

 #### Installation:
 ```